4.43 from 7 votes

 Can I Freeze?

-Yup – you can totally freeze these peanut butter bars!
+Yup – you can freeze these peanut butter bars!

-They stay delicious for up to 2 or 3 months when placed in Ziploc bags or wrapped with parchment paper.
+They stay delicious for up to 2 or 3 months when stored in Ziplock bags or wrapped in parchment paper.

 I recommend slicing and freezing them separately for easy defrosting, but you can freeze the whole pan if you want!